ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-mapping.md

 When none of the given mappings match the record value for a cell, that cell will be empty.
 Alternatively, if one of the mappings has the `default` attribute, it will match when no other mappings have.
 This is equivalent to the `placeholder` configuration we provide on `nimble-table-column-text` and `nimble-table-column-anchor`.

+The column will translate its contained mapping elements into a map that is stored in the `columnConfig`.

-Validation will be performed to ensure each mapping's key value can be converted to the `data-type` of the column.
+Validation will be performed to ensure each mapping's key value can be converted to the `key-type` of the column.
 If not, an error flag will be set on the column's validation object.
 Note that whenever an error flag is set on the column's validation object, a generic `invalidColumnConfiguration` flag is also set on the table, putting it in an invalid state as well.

 If multiple mappings in a column have the same key, an error flag will be set on the column's validity object.